Rahulagowda004/Minute_of_meeting/README.md

 The system will begin listening for speech, capturing audio when speech is detected, and sending it to the configured server every 30 seconds.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Author

-Rahul A Gowda (2025)